Paramount Arts Center

-The Paramount Arts Center is a historic theater located in Ashland, Kentucky, in the United States.
-Listed as the Paramount Theatre on the National Register of Historic Places, this theater is an important part of theater in Kentucky.
-The theater now operates as a non-profit organization, showing symphonies, Broadway plays, ballets and other productions.
+The Paramount Arts Center is an historic theater located in Ashland, Kentucky, in the United States.
+Listed as the Paramount Theatre on the National Register of Historic Places, it operates as a non-profit organization, offering symphonies, Broadway plays, ballets, concerts, and other productions.

 History

 Early history

-The Paramount first opened on September 5, 1931.
-According to Mike Myers of Ashland, the original general contractor was Wade Gates of Ashland.
-Gates's secretary, Marie Duncan, provided this information.

-The Paramount Arts Center, at that time known as the Paramount Theater, was one of the first transitional theatres built for "talking pictures" and was to be a model theatre for others around the country to showcase films produced by Paramount Pictures.
-The Great Depression, however, soon changed the course of events for the theater, as Paramount had decided to do away with the project altogether.
-The plans were picked up by an Ashland-based company with Paramount craftsmen providing the interior furnishings - and the building was then leased to Paramount Publix Corporation.
-Because of the change in plans, the original design by Rapp and Rapp was scaled back by as large.
+The Paramount opened September 5, 1931 as the Paramount Theater, one of the first transitional theatres built for "talking pictures".
+It was to be a model for others across the country to showcase films produced by Paramount until the Great Depression led the studio to drop the project.
+The plans were picked up by an Ashland-based company, with Paramount craftsmen providing interior furnishings, and the building was leased to Paramount Publix Corporation.
+Due to the change in plans, the original design by Rapp and Rapp was scaled back; otherwise, the Paramount would be three times its present size.

 Closure and reopening

 The theater closed in 1971 after forty years of operation.
-In 1972, the Greater Ashland Foundation (Foundation for the Tri-State Community), was created.
-Under the leadership of Ashland Oil Inc. Foundation President Paul G. Blazer Jr. (son of Ashland Oil & Refining Company founder Paul G. Blazer) one half of the corpus of the terminating Stuart M. Blazer [family] Foundation was gifted and used for the Greater Ashland Foundation's purchase of the Paramount Theatre and establishing it as a performing arts center.
-It opened that same year under the new name "Paramount Arts Center".

-In 1992, the music video for the song "Achy Breaky Heart" by Billy Ray Cyrus was filmed here.
+In 1972, the Greater Ashland Foundation purchased the Paramount Theatre and established it as a performing arts center.
+In 1992, the music video for "Achy Breaky Heart" by Billy Ray Cyrus was filmed at the Paramount.

-The theater has undergone several renovations since 1972, most recently in 2002 when a new stagehouse was added and new dressing rooms, rehearsal space and banquet facility were added in a nearby building that was purchased in 1998.
-In addition, this renovated space was connected to the main building.
+The theater has undergone multiple renovations since 1972, most recently in 2002 when a new stagehouse was added, and new dressing rooms, rehearsal space and a banquet facility were added in a nearby building, purchased in 1998, which was then connected to the main building.